sxhya/vclangmps/README.md

 1. Checkout vclangMPS project from https://github.com/sxhya/vclangmps

-2. Checkout all project submodules by running git submodule foreach git pull
+2. Checkout all project submodules by running git submodule init && git submodule update

 3. Create /lib directory in the root of the checkout project